checklist/checklist-support/docs/mobile/checklist/task.md

 You can view any existing attachments by clicking on them.
 You can delete them by clicking on the Trash button to the right of the attachment.
 To add a new attachment you can either pick an existing file from your phone or take a picture using your phone camera.
 Once added, the attachment file will be available from the Attachments menu.

 Tip: Directly clicking on the Attachment icon of a task will open the first attachment (if more than one) of the task bypassing the Attachments menu.

+## Re-Order
+To re-order tasks, long press the Task Menu button and then drag the task up or down to the new desired place.
+Note that if the task being dragged has any subtasks, those will be hidden while dragging and then be revealed again once the task is dropped.